tbretl/ae353-sp25/docs/setup/macos.md

 > cd path/to/directory
 > ```
 >
 > where "`path/to/directory`" is replaced by the location of the directory in which you want to work.
-One easy way way to find this location (i.e., the "path" to your directory) is by dragging its folder from the Finder into your terminal window (see documentation on [Drag items into a Terminal window on Mac](https://support.apple.com/guide/terminal/drag-items-into-a-terminal-window-trml106/mac)).
+One easy way to find this location (i.e., the "path" to your directory) is by dragging its folder from the Finder into your terminal window (see documentation on [Drag items into a Terminal window on Mac](https://support.apple.com/guide/terminal/drag-items-into-a-terminal-window-trml106/mac)).
 In particular, I would first type "`cd `" (note the single trailing space):
 >
 > ```
 > (base) timothybretl@Timothys-MacBook-Pro ~ % cd